KarmaScripter/BudgetStatic/README.md

 # BudgetStatic
 Static types used in Budget Execution.
-Compiled separately and used as reference DLL.
+Compiled separately as DLL library and referenced.